youngdataspace/K-Means-Clustering-Fixed-Effects/README.md

 If you have any comments or suggestions, email me at y.s.yoon@berkeley.edu.

 ## Introduction
-In this notebook, I group US public firms by implementing the K-means unsupervised learning.
+In the notebook, K Means Cluster Fixed Effects.ipynb, I group US public firms by implementing the K-means unsupervised learning.

 The groups formed here are used for constructing fixed effects in my UC Berkeley Haas PhD Dissertation (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3689446">Yoon 2022</a>).
 However, this code can be generalized and used in many other settings, such as customer/market segmentation and recommendation systems.